 Prairies to Woodlands Indigenous Language Revitalization Circle Master-Apprentice Indigenous language revitalization aims to build the capacity of fluent-speaking Elders and others (“masters”) and committed learners (“apprentices”) to work as language learning teams in hopes of keeping their endangered ancestral languages alive.
 P2WILRC, a grassroots all-volunteer community group based in the Parkland, was given a grant […]

-Little Métis Sing With Me program is an exciting program with lots of wonderful resources for facilitators to share with parents and children: songs, rhymes, dance, Michif language, take home books, crafts, and guests.
+The Little Métis Sing With Me program offers resources for facilitators, parents, and children.
+The resources include songs, rhymes, dance, Michif language, take-home books, and crafts.

-The Métis have often been called “The Flower Beadwork People” – a nickname attributable to their extraordinary floral beadwork designs, which are a well-known feature of Métis culture.
-The Louis Riel Institute (LRI) has continued this tradition through The Flower Beadwork Circle, a group who meets every Wednesday evening from 5-8 pm to keep the […]
+The Métis have often been called “The Flower Beadwork People” - a nickname attributable to their extraordinary floral beadwork designs, which are well-known in Métis culture.

 Phillip Baker explains the opportunities being provided by this program for Indigenous Education Assistants in Manitoba to gain a degree in the field of education.

 How an education program from New Zealand was adapted for use in two north end Winnipeg Schools to increase graduation rates and develop Métis identity.